vosechu/vosechu.github.io/_posts/2023-08-24-tuning-bulkheads-before-deploying-them-to-production.md

 tags: semian, bulkhead, resilience, nr-architect
 ---

-Notes:
-- Add more details about why teams should use Semian (assume that this is on ruby weekly)
-- Intro is already assuming that you know what a bulkhead is, need the 2 sentence version
-- Stronger call to action: move into something like the quickstarts, ruby instrumentation docs, etc

 ## Introduction

 **When bulkheads and circuit breakers work together, one struggling external service or database will no longer take out your entire service.**